Calamiturge/Jumping-Mechanic-Tester/README.md

 There's also the built version of the game available on itch.io here - https://calamiturge.itch.io/platformer-tester

-If you have any questions or need any help, feel free to contact me on discord (id is calamiturge)
+If you have any questions or need any help, feel free to contact me on discord (id is calamiturge) If you want different maps or features / modify some values I don't let you, feel free to ask me, but I recommend having a look at the Godot game engine to maybe modify the project yourself / build additional maps to test yourself, it's pretty easy and the engine is very lightweight / runnable on old dinky laptops.

 Best,
 Calamiturge / Bailin Zhen